clean-code-craft-tcq-2/assignments/extend-refactor.md

 Same for Temperature and Charge-rate.

+Keep in mind: Though we are starting with warning levels for all parameters, customers may give feedback to have warnings only for _some_ parameters and not others.
+Minimize the change needed for such 'tuning'.

 ### Extension 2: Support a language in addition to English

 Our market has expanded to German-speaking countries!